|Programme Title||VHS Lernportal|

 Learners who successfully complete a self-study task are awarded a badge or other virtual reward, thus enabling them to track their individual learning progress.
 Learners can attain an unofficial certificate of completion that can be used in other contexts.
 They can print out this certificate as proof of the time they have spent studying and the number of tests they have passed.
 They can also use the VHS Lernportal to prepare for state exams, as its language courses are officially accredited.

 Learners who complete a set task online receive immediate automatic feedback and are shown the correct answer.
-In addition, all online learners are accompanied by a personal tutor provided by DVV International, who corrects texts, gives feedback, provides advice and maintains learners’ motivation.
+In addition, all online learners are accompanied by a personal tutor provided by DVV Germany, who corrects texts, gives feedback, provides advice and maintains learners’ motivation.
 In presence-based or blended learning courses, the teacher can also act as a virtual tutor by supervising activities, assigning exercises, assessing learners’ progress and providing feedback online.
 This approach, which combines technology with the ‘human factor’, has been proven to increase users’ commitment to learning (see the testimonials at the end of this case study).
 An appropriate combination of online and face-to-face learning must be established for each individual learning group.
 As a rule, the proportion of online teaching offered to learners is higher for those who are more proficient in German and/or possess better digital skills.

 Teaching and learning approaches